NeuroArt Family Festival

 Large-scale collaborative activities where everyone contributes to something meaningful and expressive.

-• Community Mural — A shared artwork created by festival visitors.
+• A Community mural created by festival visitors.

-• Storytelling Chain — A collective story built one piece at a time.
+• A collective storytelling chain built one piece at a time.

-• Group Rhythm Jam — A collective drumming and rhythm session performed throughout the day.
+• A collective drumming and rhythm session performed throughout the day.

 Safe, calm environments to relax & reset